gau-nernst/gau-nernst.github.io/content/posts/20250906-nvrtc-matmul/index.md

 + int C_rmem[WARP_M / MMA_M][WARP_N / MMA_N][sizeof(TypeAcc)] = {};  // 4 for FP32/INT32, 2 for FP16
 ```

-There are no changes to `cp.async` and `ldmatrix` code, since they only involve A and B. `mma` does require new changes since FP16 accumulation only uses 2 registers.
+There are no changes to `cp.async` and `ldmatrix` code, since they only involve A and B. `mma` does require modifications since FP16 accumulation only uses 2 registers.
 We need a separate `asm volatile` statement in this case.

 ```cpp
 template <typename TypeAB, typename TypeAcc>